 First Communion for Children

 Preparation for First Eucharist starts the year before they are to receive the sacrament.
 Parents should have their children enrolled in Religious Education classes by first grade.
 Preparation continues into the second grade with children receiving First Eucharist in the spring of their second grade.

 Information and formational meetings for both parent and child are required during the year.
 Preparation for older children is arranged through the Religious Education office at 708-599-1221.

 Preparation for adults who have not received First Communion is done through the RCIA (Rite of Christian Initiation for Adults) program.
 Please contact the Religious Education Office at 708-599-1221.

 First Reconciliation is received in Grade 2 prior to First Eucharist.
-The sacrament is received on a Saturday morning, usually in November.
 The children are prepared as part of their School Religion or Religious Education classes.